-Budgeting; it's that essential part of life that isn't always very fun.
-But when we do the sums and land on what our spending allows, the weekly menu can be tight.
+Budgeting.
+It’s an essential part of life that isn’t always very fun.
+But the weekly menu can be tight when we do the sums and land on what our spending allows.

-And when the price of meat fluctuates, it can be tricky to continually incorporate it into our regular shop.
+And when meat prices fluctuate, it can be tricky to justify the expense in our regular shop.

-So, here are my tips for buying meat that is nutritious, tasty, and won't break the bank.
+So, here are my tips for buying nutritious, tasty meat that won’t break the bank.

-Protein is a key macronutrient that keeps us feeling full, and keeps blood glucose stable.
-And we know that when we feel full, we're less likely to binge and overeat.
+Protein is an essential macronutrient that keeps us feeling full and keeps blood glucose stable.
+And we know that when we feel full, we’re less likely to binge and overeat.

 Good sources of protein are things like meat, chicken, fish, eggs and some plant proteins like nuts and seeds.